vnijs/radiant/dev/base/tools/help/transform.md

-> Modify type, change, create, add, reorder, and remove variables in the data.
+> Modify type, change, create, add, reorder, and remove variables in the data

 #### Type